About Pete Lavezzoli

 Additionally, Lavezzoli is a respected music historian and award-winning author with two books to date, both published by Bloomsbury Books of New York & London.
 The King of All, Sir Duke (2001) explores the legacy of Duke Ellington in modern jazz, rock, and R&B. The Dawn of Indian Music in the West (2006) (with a foreword by Ravi Shankar) tells the story of Shankar and Indian music’s impact on Western music (including interviews with Ravi Shankar, Mickey Hart, David Crosby, Philip Glass, Zakir Hussain, John McLaughlin, and others).
 This book won the ARSC (Association of Recorded Sound) award in 2007 for Best Historical Research, and was published in India by HarperCollins in 2009 as Bhairavi: The Global Impact of Indian Music.

-Always a student, Lavezzoli has made numerous trips to India where he has studied Indian rhythm with Tanmoy Bose, tabla player for Ravi Shankar.
+Always a student, Lavezzoli has made numerous trips to India where he has studied Indian rhythm with Tanmoy Bose, former tabla player for Ravi Shankar.
 He has played drumkit in Tanmoy’s Indo-jazz group Taal Tantra, on Indian TV and in festivals throughout India, including with guitarist Debashish Bhattacharya.
-Lavezzoli studied vocal with Uma Lacombe, a disciple of the Dagar family of singers.
+Lavezzoli has studied Indian classical vocal with Uma Lacombe, a disciple of the Dagar family of singers.

 Committed to volunteer work, Lavezzoli has utilized his reading voice in volunteer service to the Blind since 2003, as a Narrator for the US Library of Congress, recording books on tape for the visually impaired with the Library’s National Library Service “Talking Books” program, recording at Insight for the Blind in Fort Lauderdale.
 Lavezzoli has donated his time to Miami jazz radio stations WLRN and WDNA, hosting special programs on icons from Duke Ellington and Miles Davis to John Coltrane and Sun Ra.